ResonanceImagingLab/qMRLab/src/Common/pulse/adiabatic/README.md

 A(t) is defined as the envelop/max amplitude and w1(t) is the frequency sweep

-These functions are designed do display the six different adiabatic inversion pulses including hyperbolic secant (Hs1), lorentz, gaussian, hanning, Hsn (n=2-8) and Sin40.
+The functions included in this package are designed to display six different adiabatic inversion pulses including hyperbolic secant (Hs1), lorentz, gaussian, hanning, Hsn (n=2-8) and Sin40.
 The following section will take you step-by-step how this document works.

 ## Software Requirements
 MATLAB_R2023b or higher